geoschem/gcpy/docs/source/Getting-Started-with-GCPy.rst

    mamba version X.Y.Z
    conda version A.B.C

-If you see this output, you may skip ahead to the :ref:`gcpy-install` section.
+If you see this output, you may skip ahead to the :ref:`install-dev-gcpy-install` section.

-.. _requirements-conda:
+.. _install-dev-req-conda:

 Check if Conda is installed
 ---------------------------